gbolahanawe/Port-Scanner/README.md

-# Port-Scanner
+Port-Scanner
-# A python script showing how to create a port scanner tool in cyber security
+A python script for showing banners on anything website that was scanned and checking it for vulnerbilities